MrPrimate/ddb-meta-data/modules/mm/README.md

 > The A to Z Fantasy Bestiary

 The Monster Manual adds a horde of classic Dungeons & Dragons creatures, including dragons, giants, mind flayers, and beholders - to fill your campaign and challenge your players.
-- Unlocks **detailed stat blocks** and references for each D&D monster, animal, and NPC

 ---